bcaneco/chimpanzee_calls_plots/README.md

     *chimpanzee_calls_plots.Rproj*
 4. Run the command `renv::restore()` in the R console to install the required package dependencies
-5. Open the desired script files and execute to code to reproduce the plots
+5. Open the desired script files and execute the code to reproduce the plots

-## Plots Description and Generation
+## Plots Description and Rendering

 ### “Snake-and-Ladder” (SNL) plots

 These plots explore vocal movement within the acoustic space by graphically depicting sequences of recorded voiced calls.
-Calls are binned into a 2D grid of cells, each representing intervals of selected acoustic metrics.
-The plots illustrate transitions in acoustic features between consecutive calls, offering two variants: Spokes plots and Tracks plots.
+Calls are binned into a 2D grid of cells, each representing intervals of variables of interest.
+The plots allow to illustrate transitions in acoustic features between consecutive calls, offering two variants: Spokes plots and Tracks plots.

 #### SNL-Spokes: Visualizing Directional Patterns in Acoustic Space

-- These plots use arrows to describe the direction of change between consecutive calls in the acoustic space.
-An arrow represents a call and the direction of the cell containing the subsequent call.
-For instance, to depict directional patterns in terms of voice activation (i.e. maximum frequency vs. duration of calls) between consecutive
+- These plots use short arrows to describe the directional movement between consecutive calls in the acoustic space.
+Arrows represent calls, and their orientation indicate the direction of the cell containing the acoustic features of subsequent calls.
+For instance, to depict directional patterns in terms of voice activation (i.e. maximum frequency vs duration of calls) between consecutive calls:
-  calls:

 <details class="code-fold">
 <summary>Code</summary>